livialop/livialop/README.md

 ## About me
 - 🎓 Hi!
-My name is Livia and I'm currently studying computer science at IFRN.
+My name is Livia and I'm currently studying tech at IFRN.
 - 🌱 **Interests:** data analysis and web development.
 - 🤓 **Other interests:** philosophy, gaming, films, spiders, terrariums.